-BCBC will only use appropriate personal data necessary to fulfil a particular purpose.
-Personal data could be information which is held on a computer, in a paper record record i.e. a file, as images, but it can also include other types of electronically held information.
+BCBC will only use appropriate personal data necessary to fulfil a particular purpose or purposes.
+Personal data could be information which is held on a computer, in a paper record i.e. a file, as images, but it can also include other types of electronically held information e.g. CCTV images.

-Where do we obtain personal data from?
+4. Where do we obtain personal data from?

-In order to carry out the purposes described under section 1 above, BCBC may obtain personal data from a variety of sources, including the following:
+In order to carry out the purposes described under section 1 above the Direct Payments Section of BCBC may obtain personal data from a wide variety of sources, including the following: